Mugabe resigns, ending 37-year reign over Zimbabwe

 "I am so happy that Mugabe is gone, 37 years under dictatorship is not a joke.
 I am hoping for a new Zimbabwe ruled by the people," Tinashe Chakanetsa, 18, told AFP.

-Men were breakdancing, women were singing and children were in tears as the news began to sink in, all brandishing national flags and praising General Constantino Chiwenga who led the army takeover.
+Men were breakdancing, women were singing and children were in tears as the news began to sink in, all brandishing national flags and praising army chief General Constantino Chiwenga who led the military's power-grab.

 "It's shocking, that guy is powerful, very powerful," said Barber Wright Chirombe who was also taking part in the euphoric celebrations.